kumamo-n/gossh/README.md

 $ gossh [path]
 ```

-specify a path to the publicKey file
+specify a path to the public key file

 ### Github API Token